RaminHAL9001/haskell-exercises/Calculator.md

 why it is necessary to wrap the output of these functions in our `CalcAST` data type.

-For now, make sure this function type checks, we will test in in the upcoming exercises.
+For now, just compile this program and make sure this function type checks, we will test in in the upcoming exercises.

 ### 3.5.
 Rewrite the `parseLabel` function so it can be used easily in `parseChoice`
 The `parseLabel` function we wrote in exercise 1.2.2 was of type: